babak2/epidemiological_model/README.md

 ## Introduction

-The Epidemiological Model simulation is a Python-based tool designed to simulate and study the spread of infectious diseases within a population.
+The Epidemiological Model is a Python-based tool designed to simulate and study the spread of infectious diseases within a population.
 The primary objective is to provide researchers, epidemiologists, and students with a flexible and customizable platform to explore the dynamics of epidemics.

 ### Problem to Solve